afnanenayet/diffsitter/docs/CONTRIBUTING.md

 ### Testing

-Tests are run using the cargo:
+Tests are run using cargo:

 ```sh
 cargo test --all-features